Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 159.  ### Question159
-Continuous Integration (CI) provides the following advantages Select all that apply
+Continuous Integration (CI) provides the following advantages: Select all that apply

-- [x] Less back-tracking to discover where things went wrong, so you can spend more time building features
+- [x] Less back-tracking to discover where things went wrong, so you can spend more time building features.
-- [x] Allows teams to detect problems early
+- [x] Allows teams to detect problems early.
-- [ ] Automatically eliminates all integration issues
+- [ ] Automatically eliminates all integration issues.
-- [x] Stop waiting to find out if your code’s going to work
+- [x] Stop waiting to find out if your code’s going to work.

 _[⬆ Back to Top](#table-of-contents)_